 The Cliffs Exhibition

-The Cliffs Exhibition is the exciting interpretive centre at the Cliffs of Moher Visitor Experience.
-A huge domed cave at the centre of the building, it contains a wealth of fascinating information and displays to delight, inform and fascinate visitors of all ages.
+The Cliffs Exhibition is the interpretive centre at the Cliffs of Moher Visitor Experience.
+A domed cave at the centre of the building, it contains a wealth of fascinating information and displays to delight, inform and fascinate visitors of all ages.